geniusdibya/pepithon/How to send email using Node.js.md

 ![Imgur](https://i.imgur.com/foo8BlX.png)

-1. To send email using gmail as a service from third party apps like our nodejs app, we have to enable 'Allow less secure apps' in gmail.
-Login in your gmail account and visit "https://myaccount.google.com/lesssecureapps" and enable the 'Allow less secure apps'
+1. To send email using Gmail as a service from third-party apps like our nodejs app, we have to enable 'Allow less secure apps' in Gmail.
+Login in your Gmail account and navigate to "https://myaccount.google.com/lesssecureapps" and enable the 'Allow less secure apps'.

-2. Now create a file mailer.js where we will write code to send emails.
+2. Now create a file mailer.js where you're going to write code to send emails.

-3. In mailer.js, include nodemailer.
+3. In mailer.js, include nodemailer:
 ```
 // include nodemailer
 const nodemailer = require('nodemailer');